 This explanation of the various measures suggests two important caveats for users of the data.

-- Second, be cautious in using separate ratios for NYCT subways and buses.
+- Be cautious in using separate ratios for NYCT subways and buses.
 The unusually high subway OR (77 percent) is accompanied by an unusually low bus OR (36 percent), due to the way fares are allocated between those services and the higher per trip operating costs for buses.
 The more meaningful figures are the combined NYCT OR of 56 percent and RR of no more than 40 percent.

 The Comparative Data

 The NTD has long been the standard source for comparative data about transit systems.
 Its information about ridership, staffing, performance and equipment are widely accepted as the best available source for the nation’s transportation agencies.
 However, some limitations apply to its financial data, particularly expenditures data.
 These limitations stem, in part, from the variety of types of agencies that operate transit facilities.
 Some are agencies of general governments such as state or county transportation departments; others are independent public authorities.
 The financing and accounting systems for these types of agencies vary, primarily with respect to sources of capital.
 Some, notably the authorities, have independent borrowing capacity and raise much of their capital investment funds by issuing their own bonds.
 Others, typically agencies of general governments, get their capital investment funds through appropriations from the general government.
 Given these variations, the NTD has not collected data about capital investments and related capital expenditures such as depreciation and debt service.
 The NTD also has not requested data relating to unfunded OPEB obligations.